gitjit/gitjit.github.io/_posts/2015-10-24-scala-basics.md

 illegal start of simple expression*/
 {% endhighlight %}

 In contrast, expressions return a value that (hopefully) informs the caller of the result of the operation.
-Simple values such as 5 and "Hello" are statements, as well as many other constructs in Scala.
-Take the if-else structure as an example:
+Simple values such as 5 and "Hello" are statements, as well as many other constructs in Scala.Take the if-else structure as an example:

 {% highlight scala %}

 val x = 3
 val result = if ( x > 2) "great" else "less"

+{% endhighlight %}
+In Scala every constructs returns something.
+The void equivalent in Java here is Unit.
+Its important to remember that even assignment statements returns Unit.
+Since its internally a function.
+So never chain assignments in Scala.
+{% highlight scala %}
+ x = y = 1 //never do this.
 {% endhighlight %}

 <u>Code Blocks</u>